 St. Augustine has large flat stems and broad coarse leaves while Bermuda grass has short flat leaves.
 Bermuda grass is usually identified by its spikelets that are borne in four or five slender spikes at the tips of the upright stems.

 Both St. Augustine and Bermuda grass have great weed tolerance to common lawn weeds such as broadleaf plantain.
 They grow and spread fast, forming a thick, full lawn.
-As such, they’re able to crowd and kill weeds on their own so that you won’t use much lawn weed killers.
+As such, they’re able to crowd out and kill weeds on their own so that you won’t use much lawn weed killers.

 If your lawn gets easily infested by weeds such as crabgrass, planting either Bermuda or St. Augustine will help you control them easily because these two will easily compete with the weeds and overcome them with ease.